scalatra/scalatra-book/src/_15_routes.md

      body = <h1>Go away or I shall taunt you a second time!</h1>) {pygmentize}

 The `reason` argument is ignored unless `status` is not null.
-The default arguments leave that part of the request unchanged.
+If you don't pass arguments for `status`, `reason`, or `body`, those parts of the response will be left unchanged.

 _Caution:_ `halt` is implemented as a HaltException.
 You probably don't want to catch it in an action.